Lost phones, or other issues with two-step verification

 In order for two-step verification to work correctly, you'll need a mobile device capable of receiving text messages or running a compatible mobile authenticator app.
-If you're not receiving text messages, you've lost your phone, or your mobile authenticator app isn't working, you should disable or reset two-step verification on the Security tab of your Dropbox account settings if you're encountering any of the following issues:
+You should disable or reset two-step verification via the Security tab of your Dropbox account settings if you're encountering any of the following issues:

 How to access your account settings

-The easiest way to access your account settings is on a computer you've recently used to sign in to the Dropbox website.
-If you haven't yet signed out, or if you previously selected the Trust this computer option when signing in, you should be able to go to the website in your browser and access your account settings without an additional security code.
+The easiest way to access your account settings is on a computer you've recently used to sign in to dropbox.com.
+If you haven't yet signed out, or if you previously selected the Trust this computer option when signing in, you should be able to go to dropbox.com in your browser.
+From there you can access your account settings without an additional security code.

-Another easy way is through the Dropbox desktop application.
-If the application is running and linked to your account, just click on the Dropbox icon in your system tray (Windows) or menu bar (Mac) and then click Dropbox.com (or in older versions of the application, click Launch Dropbox Website).
-This will take you straight to the website, where you'll be signed in automatically.
+You can also access your settings through the Dropbox desktop application.
+If the application is running and linked to your account, click the Dropbox icon in your system tray (Windows) or menu bar (Mac) and then click the globe icon.
+This will take you straight to dropbox.com, where you'll be signed in automatically.

-- When prompted to enter your security code, click I lost my phone.
+- Enter your security code when prompted, then click I lost my phone.

-- Enter your emergency backup code and press Disable two-step verification.
+- Enter your emergency backup code and click Disable two-step verification.

 Your administrator can disable two-step verification for any member of the team.
 Admins can do this by going to the Members page of the Admin Console and selecting Disable two-step verification from the options menu for the member.